Code-Institute-Submissions/ecommerce-pp5-2/README.md

 After further research, it appears that integrating AJAX with the existing form and JavaScript would allow asynchronous server communication.
 This means the server can be updated and the DOM refreshed without needing to reload the page.

-For the current project scope, the automatic form submission on button clicks has been removed to avoid page reloads.
+For the current project, the automatic form submission on button clicks has been removed to avoid page reloads.
 Users will need to manually click the 'update' link to synchronize changes.
 In future e-commerce projects, AJAX will be considered for handling such interactions to enhance the user experience.